Pharmacotherapeutic group: Platelet aggregation inhibitors excluding heparin. ATC code: B01AC24.

 Pharmacokinetics: Ticagrelor demonstrates linear pharmacokinetics and exposure to ticagrelor and the active metabolite (AR-C124910XX) are approximately dose proportional up to 1260 mg.

 Absorption: Absorption of ticagrelor is rapid with a median tmax of approximately 1.5 hours.
 The formation of the major circulating metabolite AR-C124910XX (also active) from ticagrelor is rapid with a median tmax of approximately 2.5 hours.
-Following an oral ticagrelor 90 mg single dose under fasted conditions in healthy subjects, Cmax is 529 ng/ml and AUC is 3451 ng*h/ml.
+Following oral administration of ticagrelor 90 mg single dose under fasted conditions, Cmax is 529 ng/ml and AUC is 3451 ng*h/ml.
+The metabolite parent ratios are 0.28 for Cmax and 0.42 for AUC.
 The metabolite parent ratios are 0.28 for Cmax and 0.42 for AUC.
 The pharmacokinetics of ticagrelor and AR-C124910XX in patients with a history of MI were generally similar to that in the ACS population.
 Based on a population pharmacokinetic analysis of the PEGASUS study the median ticagrelor Cmax was 391 ng/ml and AUC was 3801 ng*h/ml at steady state for ticagrelor 60 mg.
 For ticagrelor 90 mg Cmax was 627 ng/ml and AUC was 6255 ng*h/ml at steady state.

 The mean absolute bioavailability of ticagrelor was estimated to be 36%.
 Ingestion of a high-fat meal resulted in a 21% increase in ticagrelor AUC and 22% decrease in the active metabolite Cmax but had no effect on ticagrelor Cmax or the AUC of the active metabolite.
 These small changes are considered of minimal clinical significance; therefore, ticagrelor can be given with or without food.
 Ticagrelor as well as the active metabolite are P-gp substrates.

-Ticagrelor as crushed tablets mixed in water, given orally or administered through a nasogastric tube into the stomach, is bioequivalent to whole tablets with regards to AUC and Cmax for ticagrelor and the active metabolite.
+Ticagrelor as crushed tablets mixed in water, given orally or administered through a nasogastric tube into the stomach, has a comparable bioavailability to whole tablets with regards to AUC and Cmax for ticagrelor and the active metabolite.
 Initial exposure (0.5 and 1 hour post-dose) from crushed ticagrelor tablets mixed in water was higher compared to whole tablets, with a generally identical concentration profile thereafter (2 to 48 hours).

 Biotransformation: CYP3A4 is the major enzyme responsible for ticagrelor metabolism and the formation of the active metabolite and their interactions with other CYP3A substrates ranges from activation through to inhibition.